linrunner/tlp-doc/faq/powertop.rst

     MAX_LOST_WORK_SECS_ON_BAT=15

-.. rubric:: Message 'SATA ALPM link power'
+.. rubric:: Message *"SATA ALPM link power"*

 Some laptops refuse ALPM for particular SATA links, so it is impossible to change from `max_performance` to `min_power`.
 One cause may be an open link to